ljatynu/TrustworthyCPI/README.md

 ## (c) OOD (Out-Of-Distribution) Detection

+**This script evaluates the OOD data detection capability of the TrustworthyCPI model.**

+(For the detailed description of this experiment, please refer to **4.5 OOD (Out-Of-Distribution) Detection** in the paper)

+- Run the script [OOD_detection_evaluation.py](uncertainty_estimation_expirement/OOD_detection_evaluation.py) to to evaluate the OOD datapoints.
+- The model and dataset used are consistent with those in **[(b) Uncertainty estimation](#b-uncertainty-estimation).**
+- The only difference is:
+    - The Human testing set is used to test the model trained on C.elegans.
+    - Conversely, the C.elegans testing set is used to test the model trained on Human.
-- Run the script **"uncertainty_estimation_expirement/OOD_detection_evaluation.py"** to to evaluate the OOD data detection capability of the TrustworthyCPI model.
-Intuitively, the prediction uncertainty u of OOD data should be higher than that of ID (In Distribution) data.
-For example, when we train the model on C.elegans, the uncertainty u of C.elegans test datapoints should be lower than that of Human's test datapoints in general (For the detailed description of this experiment, please refer to **4.5 OOD (Out-Of-Distribution) Detection** in the paper).
+- Intuitively, the prediction uncertainty u of OOD data should be higher than that of ID (In Distribution) data.
+- For example, when we train the model on C.elegans, the uncertainty u of C.elegans test datapoints should be lower than that of Human in general .

 <details>
   <summary>Click here for the results!</summary>